-Tip #1: Test Items before Bleaching
+Tip #1: Test Items Before Bleaching

-Use a cotton swab dipped in the solution to dab the fabric.
+Before you use chlorine bleach on a garment, test to see how the fabric will react to the bleach.
+First, mix one teaspoon of bleach with two teaspoons of warm water.
+Find an inconspicuous spot on the garment like an inside seam or pocket of the same fabric.
+Use a cotton swab dipped in the bleach and water solution to dab the fabric.
 Allow the spot to dry completely before moving forward.
 If you see any change in color on the fabric or a transfer of color to the swab, do not use chlorine bleach on this fabric.

 Tip #2: Never Mix Bleaches or Other Cleaning Products

 You can cause a chemical reaction that is harmful to your clothing and, more importantly, your lungs.
-This also applies to other cleaning cleaning chemicals like ammonia.
+This also applies to other cleaning chemicals like ammonia.

 Tip #3: Dilute for Best Results

 Instead, mix one cup of bleach in one quart of warm water before adding it to any washer drum or soaking tub.
 Begin filling the drum with more water before adding dirty laundry.

 Tip #4: Wait to Add the Bleach

-Tip #5: Make it Hot, Hot, Hot
+Tip #5: Make It Hot, Hot, Hot

-Tip #6: Keep it Fresh
+Tip #6: Keep It Fresh

+Whether the bottle is opened or not, it will lose potency within 3 to 6 months after purchase.
 It will not "go bad" and cause excessive harm.
 It just won't be effective at disinfecting and cleaning.
 You're just adding more water to the wash.